kersorianek/mon-portfolio/_posts/2019-04-04-Requirement-Analysis-Guidelines.md

   - [BPMN Vs UML](#bpmn-vs-uml)
 - [All Posts on Business Analysis:](#all-posts-on-business-analysis)

-Requirement Analysis Introduction
+# Why Analyse Requirements?
-Analysis for three (9)03) things:
+You analyze to look for three things:

-1. You want all stakeholder to understand the requirement
+1. You want all stakeholders to understand the requirement.
-2. You want customer be able to understand need, function, to prioritize the requirement
+2. You want the client to be able to grasp the need, function, and prioritize the demand.
-3. You want your designer, developer, team to design and develop a solution that meet requirement
+3. You want your designer, developer, or team to create and construct a solution that meets the requirements.

+The success or failure of a systems or software project is dependent on requirements analysis.
+The requirements should be documented, actionable, quantifiable, testable, traceable, tied to recognized business needs or opportunities, and stated to a degree of detail adequate for system design.

 Taking your requirement and visual model to understand requirement by various levels of stakeholder.